Ion Cutelaba: 2020

-Cuțelaba faced Magomed Ankalaev on 29 February 2020, at UFC Fight Night 169.
+Cutelaba faced Magomed Ankalaev on 29 February 2020, at UFC Fight Night 169.
 He lost the fight via TKO in the first round.
-The loss was controversial as referee Kevin MacDonald stopped the bout believing Cuțelaba was out on his feet after a flurry of strikes from Ankalaev, which Cuțelaba immediately protested.
+The loss was controversial as referee Kevin MacDonald stopped the bout believing Cutelaba was out on his feet after a flurry of strikes from Ankalaev, which Cutelaba immediately protested.
 The stoppage was heavily criticized by media outlets, fighters, and fans as being premature.
-Cuțelaba appealed the loss, which was subsequently denied by the Virginia athletic commission.
+Cutelaba appealed the loss, which was subsequently denied by the Virginia athletic commission.

 Due to the controversy of the stoppage, the UFC rebooked the pair on 18 April 2020, to meet at UFC 249.
-However, Ankalaev was forced to withdraw from the event due to COVID-19 pandemic travel restriction, with Cuțelaba being rescheduled to face Ovince Saint Preux on April 25, 2020.
+However, Ankalaev was forced to withdraw from the event due to COVID-19 pandemic travel restriction, with Cutelaba being rescheduled to face Ovince Saint Preux on April 25, 2020.
 However, on 9 April, UFC president Dana White announced that the event was postponed to a future date The rematch with Ankalaev was expected to take place on 15 August 2020, at UFC 252.
-Cuțelaba then pulled out on 11 August after testing positive for COVID-19 and the bout was rescheduled for UFC Fight Night 175.
-However, the day of the event, the bout was once again scrapped after Cuțelaba tested positive for COVID-19 for a second time.
+Cutelaba then pulled out on 11 August after testing positive for COVID-19 and the bout was rescheduled for UFC Fight Night 175.
+However, the day of the event, the bout was once again scrapped after Cutelaba tested positive for COVID-19 for a second time.
 The bout rescheduled for the third time and they met on 24 October 2020 at UFC 254.
-Cuțelaba lost the fight via knockout in round one.
+Cutelaba lost the fight via knockout in round one.

 2021

-Cuțelaba was scheduled to face Devin Clark on 1 May 2021, at UFC on ESPN: Reyes vs. Procházka.
+Cutelaba was scheduled to face Devin Clark on 1 May 2021, at UFC on ESPN: Reyes vs. Procházka.
 However, Clark pulled out from the event, citing injury, and he was replaced by Dustin Jacoby.
-Cuțelaba dominated the first round, however Jacoby came back in the second and third rounds with the fight ending in a split draw.
+Cutelaba dominated the first round, however Jacoby came back in the second and third rounds with the fight ending in a split draw.

-The bout between Cuțelaba and Clark took place on 18 September 2021, at UFC Fight Night 192.
-Cuțelaba knocked down Clark in round one, going on to dominate the bout and won by unanimous decision.
+The bout between Cutelaba and Clark took place on 18 September 2021, at UFC Fight Night 192.
+Cutelaba knocked down Clark in round one, going on to dominate the bout and won by unanimous decision.

 2022

-Cuțelaba was scheduled to face Ryan Spann on 26 February 2022, at UFC Fight Night 202.
+Cutelaba was scheduled to face Ryan Spann on 26 February 2022, at UFC Fight Night 202.
 However, Spann was pulled from the event due to injury and the bout was rescheduled for UFC on ESPN 36.
 He lost the bout via guillotine choke in the first round.

-Cuțelaba faced Johnny Walker on 10 September 2022, at UFC 279.
+Cutelaba faced Johnny Walker on 10 September 2022, at UFC 279.
 He lost the fight by a rear-naked choke submission in the first round.

-Cuțelaba faced Kennedy Nzechukwu on 19 November 2022, at UFC Fight Night 215.
+Cutelaba faced Kennedy Nzechukwu on 19 November 2022, at UFC Fight Night 215.
 He lost the fight via technical knockout in round two.